Central America is a beautiful region filled with friendly people and amazing adventure… but is Central America safe to visit for travellers?

 Table of Contents

 Talk to local people and keep up with the news to stay in the know.
-Each Central American country has fluctuating crime rates that vary region to region.
+Each Central American country has fluctuating crime rates that vary from region to region.

 Although Guatemala still deals with political corruption (which country doesn’t), things have gotten exponentially better in the last few years.
 For example, in September 2015, their president was forced to resign after he was found guilty of a corruption scandal.
 Presidents and government officials have been known to get away with murder (literally), and use military force against peaceful protesters, so this was a huge step for democracy in Guatemala.